get-convex/convex-hack-pack/README.md

   - Click "Save" to save the new document
   - In both the dashboard and the demo app, you should now see your new idea!

+But we're not done yet - that "Include random ideas" checkbox in our app still doesn't work!
+Let's fix that.

 ## Exercise 2: Update your backend

-The "Include random ideas" checkbox in the demo app doesn't work!
-Let's fix that.

 - Update your `listIdeas` function: